Skeleton312/VelvetWhisk/README.md

 # VelvetWhisk
-E-Commerce for self bakery shop.
+Hi!, here's my project as a  fullstack developer.
+I made E-Commerce for self bakery shop with php laravel framework.